nihaomiao/MICCAI22_ADN/README.md

 DONE
 ----
 The network structure of ADN

-The complete process of training and testing
+The code of complete process of training and testing

 TODO
 ----